 There are many project management methods available but the most important tool in your arsenal is the trusted system.
 I’ve looked at and used many different types of software starting with Toodledo, then Todoist, Droptask and now Trello, which is clearly the best.
 It is rapid, synchronises reliably, the presentation is clear on-screen.

 Naming your stuff

-Pervasive to establishing any plan or task is expressing the things that you do, the things that you want to do, really putting a name on things because the naming process is part of the thinking about the thing that you want to do.
+Pervasive to establishing any plan or task is expressing the things that you do, the things that you want to do.
+Really put a name on things because the naming process is part of the thinking.

 Thinking what name and what words go to describe the task or the objective invites to start thinking about it.
 The actual process of finding the right words obliges you to think about what the task really means.